lunarphp/lunar/docs/core/extending/discounts.md

 use Lunar\Admin\Base\LunarPanelDiscountInterface;
 use Lunar\DiscountTypes\AbstractDiscountType;

-class MyCustomDiscountType extends AbstractDiscountType implemented LunarPanelDiscountInterface {
+class MyCustomDiscountType extends AbstractDiscountType implements LunarPanelDiscountInterface {
     /**
      * Return the schema to use in the Lunar admin panel